 Once your flight vehicle (rocket) is designed and built, it's time for flight test.
 This section provides some suggestions for organizing and conducting these tests, and for preparing for your flight at the Finals.
 First and foremost, of course, is safety: read and follow the NAR Model Rocket Safety Code (Appendix 2).

-There is a detailed Powerpoint briefing on how to do flight testing and how to understand and control for all the variables that may affect flight results in the "files" section of the NAR_TARC Yahoo group at https://groups.yahoo.com/neo/groups/NARTARC but here is a summary of its key points:
+There is a detailed Powerpoint briefing on how to do flight testing and how to understand and control for all the variables that may affect flight results on the TARC website in the "Resources" section https://rocketcontest.org/resource/ (it is called "Flight Testing in TARC") but here is a summary of its key points: